ARTICLE I. Name

 Only individual active members, present at an Association Meeting, shall have sole and exclusive right to vote, and at no time shall voting by proxy be permitted.
 If an active member shall call for a written ballot on any issue at an Association meeting, and if approved by a two-thirds vote of the active members present, the voting shall be conducted in such a manner.
 Whenever the number of nominees for election to an office or to the Executive Committee exceeds the number of vacancies, voting for the contested position or positions shall be by written ballot.

 Each Executive Committee member shall have a vote on matters before the Executive Committee.
 Voting shall occur during a meeting of the Executive Committee and at no time shall voting by proxy be permitted.
 When authorized by the President for matters of a time sensitive nature, the President may authorize a vote of an Executive Committee matter to be taken via email.
 Email votes shall be recorded and certified by the Secretary.
 All email votes shall be reflected in the consent agenda of the next Executive Committee Meeting

 Section G. Privileges of the Floor

-Active members or the representative of active members of all classes shall be entitled to the privileges of the floor for discussion at all meetings of the Association during such Meetings.
+Active members, or the representative of active members of all classes, shall be entitled to the privileges of the floor for discussion at all Association meetings.

 ARTICLE V. Officers